STAFF & BOARD

 -

 Leia grew up in Maine, where she found a passion for sustainability and environmental science at a young age.
-Following her passion, Leia received her Bachelor of Science degree from Saint Joseph's College of Maine in Environmental Science and minors in Chemistry and Sustainability.
-While studying, Leia carried out several projects and internships, including a public health internship at Environmental Health Strategy Center/Prevent Harm, a waste management internship at her university, and a sustainable business internship at Manomet.
-After graduation, Leia completed her Master's of Sustainable Business Administration degree at Unity College.
-While obtaining her degree, Leia worked with several small businesses to improve their sustainability practices.
+Following her passion, Leia received her Bachelor of Science degree in Environmental Science with minors in Chemistry and Sustainability from Saint Joseph's College of Maine.
+She also completed her Master's of Sustainable Business Administration degree at Unity College.
+Leia enjoys working with local organizations and businesses to improve their sustainability practices.

 -